Site icon Sancerres at Sunset

 There are lots of places to eat in Williamsburg, including historic taverns and hotel restaurants.
 These venues offer several special events during Christmastide, including:

-Colonial Williamsburg is popular during Christmastide, and grows more so later in December.
+Colonial Williamsburg is popular during Christmastime, and grows more so later in December.
 I recommend going early in the season and making your plans as soon as possible.
 Please note that many of the events highlighted here require special tickets, beyond your general admission passes to Colonial Williamsburg.
 For more information, please check out Colonial Williamsburg’s holiday planner.

 Exit mobile version